Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/vertex_paint/options.rst

 -----

 Brush Data-Block
-   The image, name panel and color selector at the top allows you to select brush presets, rename brushes, as well as add custom brushes, and delete them.
+   The image, name panel and color widget at the top allows you to select brush presets, rename brushes, as well as add custom brushes, and delete them.
 Radius
    Set the radius of the brush